Learn How to Use an Emotions Chart for Kids

 If you are interested in helping kids cope with big emotions, I recommend you read my post “Anger Management for Kids“, as it includes a very comprehensive review of tips and strategies, like information on best parenting practices, anger management tips, skills development or calming strategies and tools.

-How can YOU Benefit from Using the Emotions Chart?
+How can YOU Benefit from Using an Emotions Thermometer?

 I´m going to share our experience, because I´m sure it can (hopefully) become a similar experience for you, too.